 PowerVR

-PowerVR is a Vulkan driver for Imagination Technologies PowerVR GPUs, starting with those based on the Rogue architecture.
+PowerVR is an open source Vulkan driver for Imagination Technologies PowerVR GPUs, starting with those based on the Rogue architecture.

-The driver is conformant to Vulkan 1.0 on BXS-4-64, but not yet on other GPUs and Vulkan versions, so it requires exporting PVR_I_WANT_A_BROKEN_VULKAN_DRIVER=1 to the environment before running any Vulkan content.
+The driver is conformant to Vulkan 1.0 on BXS-4-64, but not yet on other GPUs and Vulkan versions, so it requires exporting PVR_I_WANT_A_BROKEN_VULKAN_DRIVER=1 to the environment for GPUs that aren’t conformant to any Vulkan version before running any Vulkan content.

 The following hardware is currently in active development: